-The mayor is proud of the ability of the city to make paradigm shifts as in the period when the mine closed in 1976 and the new companies in the electro-motor components industry were developed.
+The former mayor is proud of the ability of the city to make paradigm shifts as in the period when the mine closed in 1976 and the new companies in the electro-motor components industry were developed.

 Today Idrija has near full employment.
 Residents enjoy a high quality of life in a splendid natural environment with a full range of sports and cultural amenities and the big city of Ljubljana less than an hour away.